jellow-aac/Jellow-Communicator/README.md

 Jellow has over 1000 icons and over 10000 lines of pre-programmed text.
 In addition, using the 'keyboard' feature, the user can also generate new sentences and use the app to speak them out aloud.
 The current version of the app allows the user to choose from 3 languages  (English, Hindi, Bengali and Marathi) and multiple accents (Indian, American, British).

 Jellow is developed at the IDC School of Design at the Indian Institute of Technology Bombay (IIT-B) located in Mumbai.
 The application is still under development.
-If you have any suggestions for improvement, please submit your feedback/comments via email at jellowcommunicator@gmail.com or dsource.in@gmail.com.
+If you have any suggestions for improvement, please submit your feedback/comments via email at jellowcommunicator@gmail.com.

 For further information on Jellow and FAQs, please visit www.jellow.org/